jtrotsky/wise-cli/README.md

 play with the Wise API

 Usage:
- wise quote create --to NZD --from GBP --amount 100 --api-token <YOUR-API-TOKEN-HERE>
+ wise-cli quote create --to NZD --from GBP --amount 100 --token <YOUR-API-TOKEN-HERE>

  1.91 ┤╭╮   ╭╮╭─╮      ╭╮         ╭─╮
  1.90 ┼╯╰╮╭─╯╰╯ ╰─╮ ╭──╯│     ╭─╮╭╯ ╰